quazaa-development-team/Shareaza/branches/Shareaza-2-2-2-x-CyberBob-Protocol-Develop-tests/README.txt

   - TRUNK version's network thread locks GUI thread to put Hits to SearchResult/HitMonitor window.
   - TRUNK version's network thread locks GUI thread to print out QueryPackets to SearchMonitor window.
   - TRUNK version's network thread locks GUI thread to print out PacketDump window.

+ (*2) little additional change.
+  - Leaf mode change.
+   * Max Hub connections has been changed to 2.
+   * Max Ultrapeer connections has been changed to 5
+  - Hub mode change
+   * Current TRUNK code try to connect to 4Hubs if you have "Number of Peers" set ot 4. this has been changed.
+     -  reuse "Max Hub connection" value as minimum peer connection.
+	 -  use Peer connection for Max Peer connection.
+	 In this way, Hubs never try to fill all the slot, so if some one promoted to Hub, there should be some Hubs which can accept peer connections.